Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/AssetsIssues.md

 <a name="AssetsIssues"></a>
 # Assets Issues View
 The Assets Issues View reports asset-related issues.
-For each issue, this view also provides an explanation of the problem and a possible solution.
+For each issue, this view also provides an explanation of the problem and a recommended course of action to resolve the issue.

 <img src="images/assets.png">